 The clutch size depends on the female.
 On average, the female lays 500-800 eggs.
 Both parents guard the eggs protectively.
 The male gets even more aggressive at this point.

 The eggs take three-six days to hatch.
-They’re looked after by the parents, until they can move by themselves.
+They’re looked after by the parents until they can move by themselves and become free swimming.
 This usually takes another four days.
-By this time they can eat.

 Breeding Problems And Solutions